TheOnlyZac/sly1/README.md

 cmake --build . -j8
 ```

-To run tests, cd into the build directory and run `cmake --build . --target check` or `make check` to build and run the tests.
+For testing, cd into the build directory and run `cmake --build . --target check` or `make check` to build the tests.
+Then run the tests with `ctest -C Debug`.

 ## Style Guide